triadtitans/seminar_rigid_body_methods/livensprinciple.md

             \dot{q}=v \\
 $$
 At this point we can identify $p$ as the conjugate momentum.
-Combining these equations we receive the Euler-Langrage equation.
+Combining these equations we obtain the Euler-Langrage equation.

 $$
 \frac{\partial L}{\partial q}(q,v) = \frac{\partial L}{\partial q}(q,\dot{q}) =
             \dot{p}(q,\dot{q}) =  \frac{d}{dt}\frac{\partial L}{\partial v}(q,\dot{q})\\
 $$
 Now we have shown that the functional {eq}`livens` describes the same system as the Lagrangian.
-For a more in depth investigation of the properties of the Livens principle see {cite}`Kinon2023`.
+For a more in-depth investigation of the properties of the Livens principle see {cite}`Kinon2023`.